Jabberwockey/homepage/content/uses.md

 ## Editor + Terminal

-- [Visual Studio Code](https://code.visualstudio.com/) is my current editor
+- [Visual Studio Code](https://code.visualstudio.com/) is one of my current editors
 - Chrome is my main browser
-- iTerm2 is my terminal

 ## Desktop Apps

-- Better Touch Tool for window management and custom keyboard shortcuts
+- Notion for TODO lists and others